bravojuandb/sql-power-drills/pillar1_query_fluency/05_joins/README.md

 12. Artists and their albums (include artists with zero albums).
 13. Albums and their tracks (include albums with no tracks).
 14. Employees and their direct reports (include employees with zero reports).
-15. Customers and their companies (company column may be NULL).
+15. Customers and their support representatives (include customers with no support rep).

 ---